MicrosoftDocs/playfab-docs/playfab-docs/sdks/playfab-cpp/quickstart-windows.md

 This optional last section describes each part of `ConsoleApplication1.cpp` in detail.

-- Includes PlayFab access to the the Client APIs.
+- Includes PlayFab access to the Client APIs.
   - In this example, `Windows.h` is only used for `Sleep()`.

 - Using namespaces in PlayFab and PlayFab::ClientModels.